Matthew 4:13: Analysis

 At the time of Jesus, Capernaum was a sizeable town on the northwest shore of the Sea of Galilee, with a population of perhaps ten thousand.
-The description of the town's location comes straight from the quote from Isaiah that will be quoted in Matthew 4:15.
+The description of the town's location comes straight from the words of Isaiah that will be quoted in Matthew 4:15.
 Capernaum was located in Naphtali, but it was near Zebulun.
 The town is mentioned nowhere in the Old Testament, but both the town and Jesus' attendance at its synagogue feature in all four Gospels.
 Matthew is the only source that has Jesus actually living in the town.
 The other three have him only preaching and meeting his disciples there.
 This also seems to conflict with the other gospels and the rest of Matthew, especially Matthew 8:20, which portray Jesus as an itinerant preacher with no permanent home.
-France feels that the town was less a home and more a base of operations to which Jesus and the disciples would occasionally return.
-Gundry rejects this view.
-To him dwelt unambiguously means that Jesus set up house in the town.
+Dick France feels that the town was less a home and more a base of operations to which Jesus and the disciples would occasionally return.
+Robert Gundry rejects this view: to him, dwelt unambiguously means that Jesus set up house in the town.
 Gundry feels that the author of Matthew embellished the accounts of Jesus' visits to Capernaum to better fit the quote from Isaiah.
 Matthew 11:23 has Jesus speaking out against the town.

 Matthew does not mention why Jesus chose Capernaum to relocate to.
 The town was prosperous due to its location on the large lake and also its position on the Via Maris, the Damascus to Egypt trade route.
 France feels it was probably because the sizeable community offered more opportunities to preach.
 Albright and Mann support the theory that Jesus was already good friends with the disciples prior to recruiting them, and that Jesus specifically chose to move to Capernaum to be close to them.

 Matthew here, and throughout the Gospel, refers to the local body of water as a sea.
 As it contains fresh water, by modern definitions it is more properly a lake.
 Luke refers to it as a lake, as does Josephus, but Mark and John join Matthew in calling it a sea.
 As a result, "Sea of Galilee" is still the standard modern name.